Magnetic field-resilient quantum-limited parametric amplifier

 Despite successful implementations in weak signal detection and noise reduction, the most-popular high-performing superconducting parametric amplifiers are sensitive to magnetic field because of the low critical field of aluminum Josephson junctions~\cite{PRResearch_2019_weides_qubit_magnetic_field}.
 These amplifiers thus have limited compatibility with quantum systems that requires strong magnetic fields.
-For example, spin ensembles~\cite{bienfait_2016_ESR_JPA_nat-nano,ESR_JPA_2017_Petta}, quantum dots~\cite{PRApplied_quantum-dot_2015_petta}, dark matter Axions search~\cite{Backes2021-hn} as well as proposed topological quantum computer~\cite{nayak_2008_RMP_topological-qc} all operate under strong external magnetic fields and could greatly benefit from in situ quantum-limited amplification or squeezed state generation for increased detection sensitivity.
-Such limitations incentivize the development of magnetic field-compatible parametric amplifiers.
+For example, spin ensembles~\cite{bienfait_2016_ESR_JPA_nat-nano,ESR_JPA_2017_Petta}, quantum dots~\cite{PRApplied_quantum-dot_2015_petta}, dark matter Axions search~\cite{Backes2021-hn} as well as proposed topological quantum computer~\cite{nayak_2008_RMP_topological-qc} all operate under strong external magnetic fields and could greatly benefit from quantum-limited amplification or squeezed state generation for increased detection sensitivity.
+Albeit promising demonstrations, current junction-based technology only allows shielded modular amplifier to be placed outside of the magnetic field \cite{Squeezing_magnetic_resonance_PRX_2017,backes2021NatureAxion}, in which the insertion loss between the source and the amplifier including the connectors, cables and other components becomes a bottleneck of the detection sensitivity, regardless of how close the amplifier's performance is to the quantum limit.
+To further improve the detection sensitivity for signals in magnetic field, one pathway is to integrate the amplifier module onto the same chip or system of the source of the signal via a superconducting link, to elimination any excessive attenuation between the signal source and the amplifier.
+Such vision incentivized the development of magnetic field-compatible parametric amplifiers.
 Towards this end, various approaches have been pursued to improve the magnetic field resilience of aluminum-based Josephson junctions~\cite{PRApplied_Ando_2022_1T_qubit,PRA_Petersson_2021_magnetic_compatible_qubit}.
-Moreover, high-kinetic inductance superconducting thin-film such as niobium nitride (NbN) and niobium titanium nitride (NbTiN) became one of the most promising candidates to build magnetic field-compatible parametric amplifiers~\cite{KI_magnetic_field_PRApplied_2016,magnetic_resilient_NbtiN_PRApplied_2019,NbN_magnetic_2021_APL_Romain,GrAl_magnetic_APL_2020} among other material platforms including graphene~\cite{Arxiv_2022_butseraen_graphene_amp,NatComm_2018_magnetic_Graphene}, granular aluminum~\cite{PRX_2020_Ioan_Granular-aluminum_qubit}, semiconductor nanowires~\cite{Arxiv_Higginbotham_2022_semiconductor-para-amp}, and carbon nanotubes~\cite{PRApplied_2021_Leek_Carbon-nanotube}.
-NbN and NbTiN are known to be resilient to in-plane magnetic fields up to 6~Teslas~\cite{magnetic_resilient_NbtiN_PRApplied_2019,NbN_magnetic_2021_APL_Romain}, and they have the advantages of having a higher superconducting transition temperature (T$_\mathrm{c}$), low fabrication complexity and simple control of nonlinearities.
+Moreover, high-kinetic inductance superconducting thin-film such as niobium nitride (NbN) and niobium titanium nitride (NbTiN) became one of the most promising candidates to build magnetic field-compatible parametric amplifiers~\cite{KI_magnetic_field_PRApplied_2016,magnetic_resilient_NbtiN_PRApplied_2019,NbN_magnetic_2021_APL_Romain,GrAl_magnetic_APL_2020} among other material platforms including graphene~\cite{Arxiv_2022_butseraen_graphene_amp,NatComm_2018_magnetic_Graphene,sarkar_2022_graphene_JPA}, granular aluminum~\cite{PRX_2020_Ioan_Granular-aluminum_qubit}, semiconductor nanowires~\cite{Arxiv_Higginbotham_2022_semiconductor-para-amp}, and carbon nanotubes~\cite{PRApplied_2021_Leek_Carbon-nanotube}.
+NbN and NbTiN are known to be resilient to in-plane magnetic fields up to 6~Teslas~\cite{khalifa_2022_magnetic_field_resilient_nanowire,magnetic_resilient_NbtiN_PRApplied_2019,NbN_magnetic_2021_APL_Romain}, and they have the advantages of having a higher superconducting transition temperature (T$_\mathrm{c}$), low fabrication complexity and simple control of nonlinearities.